Which statements completed with a to e will be true and which wil... | Channels for Pearson+

 Textbook Question

 Which statements completed with a to e will be true and which will be false?
-An atom of N compared to an atom of Li has a larger (greater)c. number of protons
+An atom of N compared to an atom of Li has a larger (greater)b. ionization energy

 Verified step by step guidance